rsdoiel/antenna/planet.md

 date: 2025-08-08, from: RTÉ News

-The United States doubled its bounty on Venezuelan President Nicolás Maduro - who faces federal drug trafficking charges and whose election victory was not recognized by Washington - to $50m.
+The United States has doubled its bounty on Venezuelan President Nicolás Maduro - who faces federal drug trafficking charges and whose election victory was not recognised by Washington - to $50m.

 <br>